sdruskat/annis-introduction/script/script.md

 Running this query yields the results we were looking for.
 We can run a frequency analysis on these results to find out which contracted word form is the most frequently used one.
-The analysis shows, that the contraction of Old German "to" and an article to the word form "zen" is the most common one.
+The analysis shows, that the contraction of Old German "to" and a determiner to the word form "zen" is the most common one.

 This concludes our introduction to the basic concepts in AQL.
 Feel free to go through the tutorial and the list of operators, and try them out on any of the available corpora.